lifesfun101/lifesfun101.github.io/_posts/2019-08-29-kioptrix-1-walkthrough.md

 date: 2019-08-29
 ---

 Kioptrix is a series of vulnerable machines hosted on Vulnhub.
 Each machine provides a different security challenge than the previous one and each machine (level) gets harder.
-It provides perfect targets to practice enumeration, identify vulnerabilities, research exploits available thus sharpening your pentesting skills.
+Kioptrix series make perfect targets to practice enumeration, identify vulnerabilities, research exploits available thus sharpening your pentesting skills.
+This particular level involves a web vulnerability and a kernel vulnerability.

 # **Vulnerable System** : (Kioptrix #1)